Calendar Views | FieldCamp

 What It Is

 The Calendar view displays your schedule in a standard monthly, weekly, or daily grid — similar to Google Calendar but with drag-and-drop scheduling, color-coded status indicators, and real-time updates.
-Jobs appear as colored blocks showing the client name, time, assigned technician, and status.
+Jobs appear as event cards showing the fields you've enabled — client name, job number, address, status badge, assigned tech, time window, and more.

 When to Use It